Huron University: Tribal ownership

 In April 2001, the university was purchased by Si Tanka College, a former community-college chartered by the Cheyenne River Sioux Tribe of the Cheyenne River Indian Reservation.
 Si Tanka College, named after the Teton Sioux chief of the same name, already had a campus in Eagle Butte, and both campuses became the two-campus Si Tanka University.
 The Huron campus became Si Tanka University-Huron, the first off-reservation university controlled by a Native American tribe.

-The Tribe financed the deal with $6.6 million in loans and guarantees from the U.S. Department of Agriculture, but soon found it could not support the school.
-The federal government grants that the Tribe had been counting on required at least 50% Native American enrollment, and Si Tanka couldn't meet that threshold with its new, primarily white Huron campus.
+The Tribe financed the deal with $6.6 million in loans and guarantees from the U.S. Department of Agriculture.
+The federal government grants required at least 50% Native American enrollment, and Si Tanka could not meet that threshold with its new, primarily white Huron campus.
+Financial issues and allegations of improper spending by the university board of directors surfaced by the end of 2001.
 The situation was further complicated by a scandal in April 2002, when a freshman basketball player at Si Tanka was arrested and eventually pleaded guilty to intentionally exposing another student to the AIDS virus.
 The case received national media coverage and student enrollment the following fall declined by 53 students to 475.
-The school was faced with too many professors and facilities for its number of students, leading to problems in paying faculty and staff.